norendren/site/.context/PROJECT_CONTEXT.md

 ### What's In Progress 🚧
 - Implement equipment and related calculations
+- As part of weapon we need to implement the base strength damage calculation, found in the combat section (basically 1d4 at 0, 1d6,8,10,12 for STR bonus)

 ### Recently Completed ✨ (2025-10-14)
 - **Integrated all racial perk bonuses into character calculations**